js-lee-AI/awesome-llm-agent-papers/README.md

 **Topics covered:** cognitive architectures · ReAct &amp; reasoning-and-acting · long-horizon planning · agent memory · tool-augmented LLMs · multi-agent collaboration · web / code / embodied agents · agent benchmarks &amp; evaluation · safety, alignment &amp; indirect prompt injection.

-> 🔜 **Coming next**, a companion deep-dive: *The Agent Loop: A Survey of Control Strategies, Skills, and Harnesses for LLM Agents* (317 papers + 28 open-source artifacts), going below the components to the loop itself. ⭐ Star to be notified.
+> 🔜 **Coming next**, a companion deep-dive: *The Agent Loop: A Survey of Control Strategies, Skills, and Harnesses for LLM Agents*, going below the components to the loop itself. ⭐ Star to be notified.

 This repository collects must-read papers on **LLM-based agents**: language models equipped with planning, memory, tool use, and multi-agent coordination to pursue goals over long horizons.
 Papers follow the taxonomy of the accompanying survey, covering the core components of an agent, the environments and applications they are deployed in, and the cross-cutting concerns of evaluation and safety.
 Each entry links to the paper and, where an official implementation exists, to its code.